 petals.

-As the flower knots get larger, the centers become larger and
+As the cloverleaf knots get larger, the centers become larger and

 looser, holding together more poorly.
-With the 6 flower knot, we
+With the 6 cloverleaf knot, we

 introduce the construction variations